iiamthestorm/rei-notes/人生、夢、日本/Books/Fyodor Dostoevsky/Crime & Punishment/Book Review.md

 I'm pleasantly surprised that this book is arguably more readable than many contemporary English novelists, such as Dickens.
 You can't imagine how challenging it was to read Dickens.
 I vividly recall my struggle with 'A Tale of Two Cities.'

-In my opinion, Crime and Punishment sometimes cited as one of the first psychological thriller with some religious overtones.